Arksine/katapult/README.md

    python3 flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u <uuid>
    ```
    Replace <uuid> with the appropriate uuid for your can device.
 If
-   the device has not been previouisly flashed with Klipper, it is possible
+   the device has not been previously flashed with Klipper, it is possible
    to query the bootloader for the UUID:

    ```